-Monte dei Paschi scrambles to thrash out last-ditch private capital increase
+Monte dei Paschi to press ahead with last-ditch private capital increase

 PD Chairman Matteo Orfini said: "The market solution is the best.
 Should it not succeed, the bank must be stabilized while respecting EU rules."

-(additional reporting by Stefano Bernabei, writing by Silvia Aloisi; editing by Ros Russell)
+additional reporting by Stefano Bernabei, writing by Silvia Aloisi; editing by Ros Russell, Bernard Orr